rtoal/plang-glossary/README.md

 A type that depends on a value or constraint, such as the type of trees with height 8, or the type of all sorted lists.

 ### Dereference
-The evaluation of the the object referenced by a (pointer) variable.
+The evaluation of the object referenced by a (pointer) variable.

 ### Destructor
 Code (generally a function) executed when an object is destroyed.